vfantasylin/share/README.md

 (1) Cannot visualize a gene's association with multiple pathways affectively:
 PPI%2Bcoexpression_example1.png
 (2) Cannot cluster based on the similarity of pathways:
-Below is a plot drawed by R, I hope to separate the gene class A and class B into the right and left of the panel respectively.
-Then, clustering them based on the similarity of pathway, but there are always overlape when the gene count is huge.
-This is due to the cluster method a used is based on Jaccard similarity, that is length(intersect(x, y)) / length(union(x, y)).
-Therefore, it could consider the semantic information.
-For example, there are total 5 pathway, the Jaccard value of gene A which belongs to pathwayA and pathwayB and gene B which belongs to pathwayC and pathwayD.
+In the eample below, creating using R, I aim to separate gene classes A and B into the right and left sides of the panel, respectively, and then cluster them based on pathway similarity.
+However, overlaping often occuers when dealing with a large number of genes.
+This is due to the cluster method used relies on Jaccard similarity, defined as length(intersect(x, y)) / length(union(x, y)).
+While effective for some cases, it does not account for semantic information.
+For example, if there are five pathways, the Jaccard similarity value for gene A (associated with pathways A and B) and gene B(associated with Pathways C and D) might be the same.
 Their Jaccard values are equal.
-If this problem can be solved, may be we can develop a plugin like Cluego in Cytoscape.
-Cluego can cluster same single pathway or a gene belongs to multiple pathway but using it need a license which abtaining page has been unwork.
+Addressing this limitation could pave the way for a plugin like ClueGO in Cytoscape.
+While ClueGO can handle such cases, it requires a license, and its licensing page has become inaccessible.
 PPI%2Bcoexpression_example2.png
-(3) Manually adjusting the chart is too tiring, and you need to redo it when you have new data.
-Just like this, when I was adjusting it for the second version, I felt eye pain, so the flag "I love automation" came again!
+(3) Manually adjusting the chart is time-consuming and error-prone, especially when new data requires redoing the visualization. when I was adjusting the plot for the second version, it casued significant eye strain, reigniting my desire for automation!
 PPI%2Bcoexpression_example3.png
-(4) The protein protein interaction and pathway note are different source or you want to add some new such as co expression.
-For instance, this plot require cluster through PPI firstly, then annotating each cluster though pathway enrichment analysis.
+(4) PPI data and pathway annotations often come from different sources, and integrating them can be challenging.
+For instance, creating the plot below required clustering based on PPI first, followed by annotating each cluster though pathway enrichment analysis.
+Therefore, you can't perform PPI&coexpression and gene enrichment analysis separately, nor can you customize the input data.
-PPI%2Bcoexpression_example3.png
+PPI%2Bcoexpression_example4.png
 Here it something I hope to help you solve~
-(1) mark multiple pathways which a gene belong as difffernt blocks of a bar represent the multiple pathways this gene belong (2) noting gene class as the bold edge represent classA while general edge represent classB (3) noting different interaction, like "--" represent PPI, ':'represent coexpression, and "——" represent PPI_coexpression.
-PPI%2Bcoexpression_example4.png
+(1) Represent a gene's association with multiple pathways as different blocks in a bar chart, where each block corresponds to one pathway.
+(2) Distinguish gene classes by edge style: use bold edges for Class A genes and general edges for Class B genes.
+(3) Use different line styles to represent interaction types:
+Dashed lines (--) for PPI.
+Dotted lines (:) for co-expression.
+Solid lines (——) for combined PPI and co-expression.
+PPI%2Bcoexpression_example5.png